Providing exceptional care and support in breast surgery and breast reconstruction

 Dr. Lee is part of the teaching faculty of the University of Miami, educating surgical residents and medical students in breast diseases, in addition to research contributing to the genomic sub-typing of breast cancer.

 Dr. Lee is the sole dual fellowship-trained Oncoplastic Surgeon in South Florida, having the most expertise and experience in the field.

 - MD, MBA

 Education and TrainingCollege: SWARTHMORE COLLEGE, Swartchmore, PA – 1997 Medical School: RUTGERS NEW JERSEY MEDICAL SCHOOL, Newark, NJ – 2001 General Surgery Internship and Residency: ABINGTON HOSPITAL – JEFFERSON HEALTH, Abington, PA – 2006 Breast Fellowship: GRANT MEDICAL CENTER, Columbus, OH – 2007 Breast Oncoplastic Fellowship: COOPER CLINIC, Dallas, TX – 2008 Business School: COLUMBIA UNIVERSITY, New York, NY – 2016

 Professional AffilliationsAmerican College of Surgeons American Medical Association American Society of Breast Surgeons

 - “What I do goes beyond dispensing health advice or treatment regimes.
-I want to know about your individual stories, your highs and lows, your personal concerns and impacts that you and your family face.
-We will navigate through the various options and important decisions together so that you can focus on what matters the most in your life” Dr. June Lee, MD
+I'd like to know about your personal concerns and impacts that you and your family face.
+We will navigate through the various options and important decisions together, so that you can focus on what matters the most in your life.”
+Dr. June Lee, MD

 Meet Our Experienced